This is a preliminary draft version of Godfried’s manual, so everything is subject to change without notice! [/end_of_legal_notice]

 Remove Godfried from your modular and make sure it is unplugged from the eurorack power supply.

 WARNING!
 IF YOU POWER GODFRIED VIA EURORACK POWER DURING THE UPDATE PROCEDURE YOU MIGHT DAMAGE ANYTHING THAT IS CONNECTED TO GODFRIED VIA USB.
-YOU MIGHT RISK DAMAGINNG YOUR COMPUTER!
+YOU MIGHT RISK DAMAGING YOUR COMPUTER!
 WE ARE NOT RESPONSIBLE FOR ANYTHING THAT MIGHT GO WRONG WHILE UPDATING WITH EURORACK POWER ATTACHED!!

 Step 2: Download the latest Godfried Firmware from the ressourecs page